A Contour Stochastic Gradient Langevin Dynamics Algorithm for Simulations of Multi-modal Distributions: Broader Impact

 \section{Broader Impact}

-Our algorithm ensures AI safety by providing more robust predictions and helps build a safer environment.
+Our algorithm shows a potential to achieve free mode explorations in complex systems such as deep neural networks and greatly avoid the local trap problem.
 It is an extension of the flat histogram algorithms from the Metropolis kernel to the Langevin kernel and paves the way for future research in various dynamic importance samplers and adaptive biasing force (ABF) techniques for big data problems.
 The Bayesian community and the researchers in the area of Monte Carlo methods will enjoy the benefit of our work.
-To our best knowledge, the negative society consequences are not clear and no one will be put at disadvantage.